 All other Divisions 31 - 36 Players = 4 Plays • 26 - 30 Players = 6 Plays • 16 - 25 Players = 8 Plays

-Practice will begin July 22nd.
+Practice will begin on the 4th Monday of July.
 The first week of practice is for conditioning and will occur over 4 days for a total of 10 hours.
 Practice is “light” which means that participants will practice in shorts and helmet.
 All participants must have 10 hours of condition practice prior to participating in contact practice.
 The second & third week, teams will go “heavy” meaning full equipment.
 Practice for this week will also occur over 4 days for a total of 10 hours.
 Starting with week 4, teams will practice 3 days a week for 2 hours each day.

 Practice Days & Time